Advertise Follow Us

-Greater flexibility, better control and more reasonable prices are what soybean herbicide marketers are offering no-tillers for the 1998 cropping season.
+Greater flexibility, better control and more reasonable prices are what soybean herbicide marketers were offering no-tillers for the 1998 cropping season.

 Technical representatives from Zeneca Ag Products, Monsanto, DuPont and American Cyanamid shared popular no-till herbicide programs with attendees at the National No-Tillage Conference in Indianapolis, Ind.
 Along with No-Till Farmer and IMC- Agrico Co., these four firms sponsored the event.

 No-tillers have a new formulation of Touchdown herbicide available this growing season.